yt-dlp/yt-dlp/README.md

                                      an error.
 The default value "fixup_error"
-                                     repairs broken URLs, but emits an error if this is not possible instead of searching --ignore-config, --no-config     Disable loading any configuration files except the one provided by --config-location.
+                                     repairs broken URLs, but emits an error if this is not possible instead of searching --ignore-config                  Don't load any more configuration files except those given by --config-locations.
-                                     When given inside a configuration
-                                     file, no further configuration files are
-                                     loaded.
-Additionally, (for backward
-                                     compatibility) if this option is found
+                                     For backward compatibility, if this option
-                                     inside the system configuration file, the
+                                     is found inside the system configuration
-                                     user configuration is not loaded
+                                     file, the user configuration is not loaded --no-config-locations            Do not load any custom configuration files (default).
+When given inside a
+                                     configuration file, ignore all previous
+                                     --config-locations defined in the current
+                                     file
-    --config-location PATH           Location of the main configuration file;
+    --config-locations PATH          Location of the main configuration file;
-                                     either the path to the config or its containing directory
+                                     either the path to the config or its containing directory.
+Can be used multiple
+                                     times and inside other configuration files
     --flat-playlist                  Do not extract the videos of a playlist, only list them
     --no-flat-playlist               Extract the videos of a playlist --live-from-start                Download livestreams from the start.
                                      Currently only supported for YouTube
+                                     (Experimental)
     --no-live-from-start             Download livestreams from the current time (default)
     --wait-for-video MIN[-MAX]       Wait for scheduled streams to become